Skilled New Orleans Brain Injury Lawyers Ready To Assist You

 Serious head trauma can lead to problems that vary with the degree of brain injury.
 Symptoms of a brain injury may occur immediately or develop over time.
 Symptoms of a brain injury may include: cognitive or learning deficits, loss of senses (vision, taste, hearing, smell), change in personality, seizures, paralysis, and/or coma.

-If you have been involved in an accident and believe you have suffered a brain injury, learn about your legal rights from an experienced New Orleans, Louisiana brain injury lawyer by calling 504-581-4892 or by filling out our free, no obligation case review form.
+If you have been involved in an accident and believe you may have suffered a brain injury, learn about your legal rights from an experienced New Orleans brain injury lawyer by calling 504-581-4892 or by filling out our free, no-obligation case review form.